JabRef/user-documentation/en/setup/bibtexkeypatterns.md

    ![BibTeX key generator preferences - authors camel](../.gitbook/assets/preferences-bibtex-key-generator-authors-camel%20%281%29%20%281%29.png)

-6. If you are using JabRef version < 5, then Press "OK"; else Press "enter"
-\(forgetting to do this is a leading cause of puzzlement\)
+6. Press "enter" \(forgetting to do this is a leading cause of puzzlement\) unless you are using version < 5, then Press "OK".

 7. Click "Save"